dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ![PlatformInfo](https://i.imgur.com/O7UJpn7.png)

-For setting up the SMBIOS info, I use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
-I wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\).
-There's plenty of info that's left blank to allow OpenCore to fill in the blanks; this means that updating OpenCore will update the info passed, and not require you to also update your config.plist.
+For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
+CorpNewt wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\)

 For this Kaby Lake example, I chose the iMac18,1 SMBIOS - this is done intentionally for compatibility's sake.
 There are two main SMBIOS used for Kaby Lake: